-November is the Hockey Fights Cancer Month across the NHL.
-Each of the 31 NHL Clubs celebrate their own Hockey Fights Cancer Night.
-In addition to other HFC activations and messaging, these games will feature lavender dasher boards and coaches and broadcasters will be wearing HFC ties.
-Players on the team celebrating their Hockey Fights Cancer Night will wear special Hockey Fights Cancer jerseys and use lavender stick tape during warmups
+November is Hockey Fights Cancer Month across the NHL.
+Each of the 32 NHL Clubs will celebrate their own Hockey Fights Cancer Night.
+In addition to other HFC activations and messaging, these games will feature lavender dasher boards (lavender representing all cancers), and coaches and broadcasters will be wearing HFC ties.
+Players celebrating their Hockey Fights Cancer Night will wear special Hockey Fights Cancer jerseys and use lavender stick tape during warmups.

-Hockey Fights Cancer will, once again, help American Cancer Society, Canadian Cancer Society and the Movember Foundation provide a better quality of life for patients, caregivers, and their families.
+Hockey Fights Cancer will, once again, help the American Cancer Society, Canadian Cancer Society, and Movember Foundation provide a better quality of life for patients, caregivers, and their families.

-Through American Cancer Society (ACS), Canadian Cancer Society (CCS) and Movember, donations to Hockey Fights Cancer support people affected by cancer, their families and caregivers.
+Through American Cancer Society (ACS) and Canadian Cancer Society (CCS), donations to Hockey Fights Cancer support people affected by cancer, their families and caregivers.
 Some of the many ways include:

-Lodging - Cancer patients and their families often need to travel long distances to seek specialized treatments that can take weeks or months.
-Fan donations to HFC help provide cancer patients and caregivers with a welcoming, caring place to stay when traveling away from home for necessary treatment in US and Canada.
-In fact, donations through HFC during the 2017-18 season are helping ACS provide over 5,000 nights of lodging for patients and their caregivers
+Lodging - Cancer patients and their families often need to travel away from home to get their treatments, some lasting weeks or months.
+Donations to Hockey Fights Cancer help ACS and CCS provide cancer patients and caregivers with a welcoming, caring place to stay while traveling for necessary treatment in the United States and Canada.

-Transportation - Getting to and from appointments is a source of stress for many patients.
-To help relieve this burden, donations through Hockey Fights Cancer from the 2017-18 season will allow ACS & CCS to provide over 15,000 rides to treatment for patients, free of charge
+Transportation - Getting to and from appointments can be a source of stress for many patients with cancer.
+To help relieve this burden, donations through Hockey Fights Cancer help ACS and CCS provide rides to treatment for patients, free of charge.